-Secondary bacterial infection of the genitourinary tract is common, and persistent or recurrent Salmonella septicemia may occur.
+Secondary bacterial infection of the genitourinary tract is common with S. haematobium, and persistent or recurrent Salmonella septicemia may occur.
 Several species, notably S. haematobium, can cause genital disease in both men and women, resulting in numerous symptoms including infertility.
 Neurologic complications can occur even in light Schistosoma infections.
 Eggs or adult worms lodged in the spinal cord can cause transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is acute inflammation of gray and white matter in one or more adjacent spinal cord segments, usually thoracic.
 Causes include multiple sclerosis, neuromyelitis optica... read more , and those in the brain can produce focal lesions and seizures.

-Schistosomiasis is diagnosed and parasite burden is estimated by microscopic examination of stool or urine (S. haematobium, occasionally S. japonicum) is examined for eggs.
+Schistosomiasis is diagnosed and parasite burden is estimated by microscopic examination of stool or urine (S. haematobium) for eggs.
 Repeated examinations using concentration techniques may be necessary.
-Geography is a primary determinant of species, so a history of exposure should be communicated to the laboratory.
-If the clinical picture suggests schistosomiasis but no eggs are found after repeated examination of urine or feces, intestinal or bladder mucosa can be biopsied to check for eggs.
+Geography is a primary determinant of species, so the location of exposure should be communicated to the laboratory.
+If the clinical picture suggests schistosomiasis but no eggs are found after repeated examination of urine or feces, intestinal or bladder mucosa can be biopsied to check for characteristic granulomas around embedded eggs.

 Tests for schistosomal antigens or DNA in blood, urine, or stool are particularly useful for schistosome eradication programs and in returning travelers with suspected infection.
 Most antigen detection tests are quantitative and antigen levels are correlated to parasite burden.
 Some antigen tests, such as the commercially available urine dipstick for S. mansoni, are qualitative.